loveencounterflow/ltsort/README.md

     [ 'Ω' ] ]
 ```

-Each element in the list represents a number of steps that may be performed
+Each element in the list represents a number of steps that may be performed in
-in parallel (i.e. tasks that are independent of each other).
+parallel (i.e. tasks that are independent of each other).
 Here we have
-created the graph with an (implicit) setting `loners: true`, which means
+created the graph with an (implicit) setting `loners: true`, which causes
-that lone tasks are single out and appear in the first (possibly empty) list;
+lone tasks to be singled out as the first (possibly empty) list; had we
-had we created the graph with `loners: false` (or called `LTSORT.group graph, false`),
+created the graph with `loners: false` (or called `LTSORT.group graph,
-the first groupp of tasks would have become `[ 'F', 'δ', 'α' ]`).
-Obeserve that
+false`), the first groupp of tasks would have become `[ 'F', 'δ', 'α' ]`.

-the ordering of nodes within each group is not defined; it may or may not change when
+Observe that the ordering of nodes within each group is not defined; it may or
-nodes and edges are added in a different order.
+may not change when nodes and edges are added in a different order.